What is downspouts

 Roofing

-The answer to 'what is downspouts' is that downspouts are vertical pipes that carry rainwater from the roof's gutters down to the ground or a drainage system.
-Downspouts are an essential component of a home's roofing and drainage system, helping to prevent water damage to the home's foundation, landscaping, and other structures.
+The answer to 'what is downspouts' is downspouts are vertical pipes that carry rainwater from the roof gutters down to the ground or a drainage system.
+Downspouts are an essential component of a home's roofing and drainage system, helping to prevent water damage to the home's foundation, siding, and landscaping.

 Step-by-Step Guide